What is a Certified Lay Minister?

 Continuing Education for Current CLMs

-Every two years, approved CLMs need to go through a process to have their recognition as a CLM renewed.
+Every two years, certified CLMs need to go through a process to have their recognition as a CLM renewed.
 Part of this process involves completing continuing education credits.
 BeADisciple is pleased to offer Lay Servant Ministries advanced courses as continuing education for CLMs.
-You should always check with your own conference Lay Servant Ministries committee first to make sure these are approved for credit in your conference!
+You should always check with your own district or conference Lay Servant Ministries Director first to make sure these are approved for credit in your conference.

 If you have questions, please contact the BeADisciple registrar at beadisciple.com@sckans.edu.